hackclub/hackclub/workshops/weather_app/README.md

 </html>
 ```

-We add `!DOCTYPE` with the `html` tag as it used as an information to the browser about what document type to expect.
+We add `!DOCTYPE` with the `html` tag because it used as an information to the browser about what type of document to expect.

-Now we will link the`JS` file to our `HTML` file.
+Now we will link the`JavaScript` file to our `HTML` file.
 Also, we will be using `moment.js`, a Javascript library for managing dates and time.

 To link the CSS file we add